hadley/adv-r/Scoping.md

 ## Scoping

-Scoping refers to the set of rules than govern how we go from an object name, e.g. "x", to the contents of that object, e.g. 10.
+Scoping refers to the set of rules than govern how we go from an object name, e.g. `x`, to the contents of that object, e.g. `10`.
 R has two types of scoping: __lexical scoping__, implemented automatically at the language level, and dynamic scoping, used in select functions to save typing during interactive analysis.
 Dynamic scoping is described in more detail in the context of [[controlling evaluation||Evaluation]].

-Vocab:
+## Environments

   * __frame__: collection of named objects (like a list)
   * __environment__: a frame plus a parent environment

-## Other important environments
+An environment is very similar to a list, with two important differences.
+Firstly, an environment has reference semantics: R's usual copy on modify rules do not apply.
+Secondly, an environment has a parent: if an object is not found in an environment, then R will look in its parent.

   * `globalenv()`: the user's workspace
   * `baseenv()`: the environment of the base package
   * `emptyenv()`: the ultimate ancestor of all environments

+`ls`, `get`, `assign`

+    ls(environment(plot), all = T)
+    get(".units", environment(plot))

+    e <- new.env(hash = T, parent = emptyenv())
+    f <- e

+    e$a
+    exists("a", e)
+    get("a", e)
+    ls(e)

+    # Environments are reference object: R's usual copy-on-modify semantics
+    # do not apply
+    e$a <- 10
+    f$a

+    ls(e)

+    parent.env(e)

 ## Lexical scoping